SOC 2 Type 2 Compliance (How to Achieve it Faster)

 This article discusses what a SOC 2 Type 2 report is and why and when businesses should consider getting one.
 Also included are tips on preparing for a Type 2 audit and the time, cost, and effort involved in getting the report.

-A SOC 2 Type 2 compliance is an organization’s adherence to implementing effective internal controls for ensuring the security and privacy of customer data.
+- A SOC 2 Type 2 compliance demonstrates the successful implementation and maintenance of internal controls to maintain the security, availability, processing integrity, confidentiality and privacy of customer data.

 SOC 2 requires businesses to undergo an audit by an external AICPA-accredited auditor.
 Depending on the depth of the audit and the audit monitoring period, SOC 2 reports come in two types: Type 1 and Type 2.
 But more on that later.